Sam Webb (architect)

-Career
+Early life and career

-Webb graduated from the Northern Polytechnic in 1962.
+Samuel Webb was born in Finchley, London, England on 5 August 1937.
+He graduated from the Northern Polytechnic in 1962.
 He worked as an architect at Camden Council and was subsequently a lecturer at Kent Institute of Art & Design from 1975 to 1996 and then established his own practice.

 Webb was a nationally elected member of both the Royal Institute of British Architects Council and the Architectural Association Council.
 Webb sat on the All Party Parliamentary Fire & Rescue Group.

-Webb was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to architecture.
+He was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to architecture.

 Projects

 Webb undertook significant research into the construction of the Ronan Point tower block and other "Large Panel System" buildings following the collapse of the flats after a gas explosion in 1968.
 After long negotiations with Newham Council, he was allowed to forensically dismantle Ronan Point to discover the extent of problems that had occurred in the building's initial construction.
 This eventually resulted in the demolition of Ronan Point and eight other panel system blocks on the Freemason's Road Estate in Newham, London in 1986.

-Webb advised the legal team for the families in the Lakanal House fire of July 2009, when a fire raged through Lakanal House, a 14-storey block built in 1958 in Camberwell, south-east London.
+He advised the legal team for the families in the Lakanal House fire of July 2009, when a fire raged through Lakanal House, a 14-storey block built in 1958 in Camberwell, south-east London.
 Six people were killed, among them two children and a baby, when a fire caused by a faulty television in a ninth-floor home gutted the building.